-John Risch is the national legislative director of the SMART Transportation Division and has worked full-time in our Washington, D.C., office since 2009.
-There, he works on legislative, regulatory, safety and political issues.
-He was elected national legislative director in 2014.
+John Risch is the National Legislative Director of the SMART Transportation Division, and has worked full-time in our Washington, D.C., office since 2009.
+There, he heads up our union’s legislative, regulatory, safety and political issues.
+He was elected National Legislative Director in 2014.

 Brother Risch is a former North Dakota State Legislative Director for the United Transportation Union, serving in that capacity from 1986 to 2009, and is a member of Local 1344 at Mandan, N.D.